avifenesh/leetcode-exporter/README.md

 ## Features

-- **Seamless Experience**: Click a button on any LeetCode problem page to open it in your editor
+- **One-Click Export**: Click extension icon on any LeetCode problem to open it in your editor
-- **No Authentication Required**: Uses your existing browser session (no need to enter credentials)
+- **CLI Test & Submit**: Run tests and submit solutions without leaving your terminal
-- **Problem Description Included**: Generated file includes problem description as comments
+- **No Browser Required**: After opening a problem, work entirely from your editor
-- **Multiple Languages**: Supports JavaScript, TypeScript, Python, Java, C++, Go, Rust, and more
+- **Multiple Languages**: JavaScript, TypeScript, Python, Java, C++, C, Go, Rust, and more

 ## Installation